 Cut the stem right below a leaf node (the area where you pinched or cut the leaves off).
 If the plant is one that's difficult to root, you might "wound" the stem, which just means cutting lightly on either side of the stem base.
 You can also dip the stem into rooting hormone to help the process along.

 Place the cut end in the correct rooting medium.
 For softwood cuttings with young stems like most herbs, a jar of water may be all you need.
 For semi-hardwood and hardwood cuttings, with tougher, woody stems, you'll need a potting mix of sand or soil.
+You can also grow cuttings in perlite, though once the cuttings have taken root, they'll need transplanting again to soil.

 You don't need to add any kind of nutrient or fertilizer since the plant doesn't have roots yet with which to take them in, but you do need to make sure each cutting can get enough air and light, so don't crowd them.
 If you're working with soil or sand, make sure it's not too dense and drains water well.